The Golden Pass

 The Golden Pass is a train route that starts in Lucerne.
 Along the way to Montreux you'll see the Brünig Pass, the lakes of the Bernese Oberland, the Simmen valley, upper class Gstaad and Lake Geneva.

 The forum allows you to post your questions and discuss your plans.

 A journey on the Golden Pass

 Unlike the Bernina Express and Glacier Express, the Golden Pass is not a direct train.
 It's a scenic route, serviced by several very special trains.
 You need to switch trains in Interlaken and Zweisimmen.
-The switch in Zweisimmen will no longer be necessary from December 2018.

 The entire route takes almost 5.5 hours.
 It's ideal for travelers who enter Switzerland by plane and only plan a short stay.
 Zurich airport is just one hour from Lucerne, and Geneva airport is just 75 minutes from Montreux.

 You can travel from Lucerne to Montreux or the other way round.
 The train route consists of three sections: Lucerne to Interlaken Ost, Interlaken Ost to Zweisimmen and Zweisimmen to Montreux.

 There are different train types on each section of the route.
 One reason for this is that three different railway companies operate on the Golden Pass line.
 There's the Zentralbahn between Lucerne and Interlaken Ost, the Bern–Lötschberg–Simplon railways (BLS) between Interlaken Ost and Zweisimmen and the Chemin de fer Montreux–Oberland Bernois (MOB) between Zweisimmen and Montreux.